Nancy Moritz: Biography

-Legal career
+Career

 Moritz began her legal career in 1985 as a research attorney for Justice Harold S. Herd of the Kansas Supreme Court.
 In 1987, she became a law clerk to Judge Patrick F. Kelly with the United States District Court for the District of Kansas.
 From 1989 to 1995, she was an associate with the law firm Spencer, Fane, Britt and Browne in Kansas City.
-She then became an Assistant United States Attorney in Kansas City until 1999, when she became an Appellate Coordinator for the United States Attorney's office.
+She then became an assistant United States attorney in Kansas City until 1999, when she became an Appellate Coordinator for the United States Attorney's office.
 She held this position until her appointment to the Kansas Court of Appeals in 2004.
 Kansas Governor Mark Parkinson appointed her to the Kansas Supreme Court in November 2010, and she was sworn in on January 7, 2011, replacing former Chief Justice Robert E. Davis, serving until July 29, 2014.

 Federal judicial service

 In August 2013, President Barack Obama tapped Moritz for a seat on the United States Court of Appeals for the Tenth Circuit.
-On April 29, 2014, Senate Majority Leader Harry Reid filed for cloture on Moritz's nomination On Thursday May 1, 2014, the Senate invoked cloture on her nomination by a 60–38 vote.
-On Monday, May 5, 2014, her nomination was confirmed by a 90–3 vote.
+On April 29, 2014, Senate Majority Leader Harry Reid filed for cloture on Moritz's nomination On May 1, 2014, the Senate invoked cloture on her nomination by a 60–38 vote.
+On May 5, 2014, her nomination was confirmed by a 90–3 vote.
 She received her commission on July 29, 2014.